mitisme/Maze-Explorer/README.md

 5. Get environment
    - run: flutter doctor
-   - fix X's depending on what system you are running
+   - fix X's and !'s depending on what system you are running

 4. Run the App
     flutter run